DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 **What problem will it solve?**

-Our product will support MARFORCYBER in their Research and Development needs.
-Our customer needs a standalone binary, not tied to any major libraries that accomplished the task of allowing a user to utilize the TURN protocol through a CLI in order to send a payload or create a TCP connection that produces a shell, albeit an unconventional use of TURN.
-Our customer specifically asked for security features such as payload encryption and password protection that would make having our own codebase much more practical than a WebRTC implementation, for example.
-The CLI tool will make it straightforward for the customer to use independently and expedite current research being done at MARFORCYBER.
+Our product will support MARFORCYBER in meeting its Research and Development requirements.
+The customer requires a standalone binary, independent of major libraries, that enables users to leverage the TURN protocol through a command-line interface (CLI) to either send a payload or establish a TCP connection providing shell access—an innovative use of TURN.
+Specifically, the customer requested security features like payload encryption and password protection, making a dedicated codebase more practical than a WebRTC-based implementation.
+This CLI tool will simplify independent usage for the customer and accelerate ongoing research efforts at MARFORCYBER.

 **Why is it important?**

-Our product will be directly implemented with current research and development efforts by our customer on launch.
-Our customer needs a flexible and lightweight product that a WebRTC implementation or Wireguard implementation cannot accomplish due to the need to add special features important to the mission.
-Our customer is specifically looking for a trusted codebase supports their needs without any extra overhead.
+Our product will integrate directly with the customer’s ongoing research and development efforts upon launch.
+The customer requires a flexible, lightweight solution—one that cannot be achieved through WebRTC or Wireguard implementations due to the need for specific, mission-critical features.
+They are looking for a trusted codebase that meets these requirements without unnecessary overhead.

 Additionally, our capstone will have a classified portion to it that will include work in the SCIF with our customer to produce extra features relevant to the classified mission set of MARFORCYBER.